-One of the benefits of living on an island in the North Atlantic oceans is that the weather is never boring.
-But this can also mean that some days you get A LOT of weather.
+One of the benefits of living on an island in the North Atlantic ocean is that the weather is never dull.
+However, this can also mean that some days you will experince almost any type of weater.
 On those days you might be inclined to leave all the adventurous outdoor stuff alone and head indoors instead.
 But inside doesn’t have to mean inactive.
-There’s plenty to do in the bustling city of Reykjavík on those days the weather is less than agreeable.
+There’s plenty to do in the bustling city of Reykjavík on those days the weather is less agreeable.
 Here are a few suggestions for things to do in Reykjavik when it rains.

 Whales of Iceland

 You’ll never get closer to some of the biggest mammals on Earth than at the Whales of Iceland exhibition.
-With 23 life-size, models the converted warehouse in the “Grandinn” area near the harbour is like stepping into an underwater world full of the gentle giants of the sea.
+It is located in a gigantic warehouse in the hipster area of “Grandinn”.
+Within a walking distance from the center.
+Visiting is is like stepping into an underwater world full of the gentle giants of the sea.
+But the exhibition offers 23 life-size replicas.
+And, a state of the art interactive system to explain each and every one.

 Harpa Concert Hall

-If you’re in Reykjavík you can’t have missed the large glass house down by the harbour.
+If you’re in Reykjavík you can’t have missed the large glass house down by the sea.
 The Harpa Concert Hall and Conference Centre is an architectural marvel, both inside and out.
-Its distinctive glass façade was designed by Icelandic artist Ólafur Elíasson and is lit up at night with a light show resembling the Northern Lights.
+Its distinctive glass façade was designed by Icelandic-Danish artist Ólafur Elíasson and is lit up at night with a light show resembling the Northern Lights.

 Harpa offers plenty of activities on a rainy day.
-There are concerts almost every day all year round (the Pearls of Icelandic Song series is particularly great for those with an interest in Icelandic culture) and comedy plays like How to Become Icelandic in 60 minutes or Icelandic Sagas: The Greatest Hits will give you a crash-course in Icelandic history and customs so you’ll fit right in with the locals.
-There are also two restaurants, Smurstöðin and Kolabrautin, and several shops to keep you occupied until the weather turns.
+There are concerts almost every day all year round.
+If you are intersteted in Icelandic culture, the Pearls of Icelandic Song series is particularly great.
+Furthermorem the comedy plays like How to Become Icelandic in 60 minutes or Icelandic Sagas: The Greatest Hits will give you a crash-course in Icelandic history and customs so you’ll fit right in with the locals.
+Harpa also has two restaurants, Smurstöðin and Kolabrautin.
+As well as several shops to keep you occupied until the weather turns.

 Who doesn’t love browsing the stalls at a good flea market in search of a great bargain?
 Due to the sometimes fickle weather, the people of Reykjavík decided that it would be best to keep the city’s flea market indoors.
-The Kolaportið flea market is located down by the old harbour and is open from 11-5 every weekend.
-A mix of regular vendors who are there every weekend and people who rent stalls when they need to clear out their closets or garage, Kolaportið offers an eclectic mix of second hand clothes, accessories, books and food.
+The Kolaportið flea market is located down by the old harbor and is open from 11-5 every weekend.
+A mix of regular vendors and people who occasionally rent stalls when they need to clear out their closets or garage: Kolaportið offers an eclectic mix of second hand clothes, accessories, books and food.
 It’s a great way to spend a rainy afternoon and get a great deal while you’re at it.

 Aurora Reykjavík – Saga Museum

-The Aurora Reykjavík Northern Lights Centre is located near the harbour, in the part known as “Grandinn”.
-So when the weather is not favourable for actual Northern Lights viewing, or you’re in Iceland during summer, the Aurora Reykjavík is an excellent place to visit for all your Northern Lights related interests.
-They have interactive displays, folktales and legends connected to the Northern Lights as well as information on what causes this beautiful natural phenomenon and tips on how to photograph them.
+The Aurora Reykjavík Northern Lights Centre is located near the harbor downtown Reykjavík.
+So, when the weather is not favourable for actual Northern Lights viewing, or you’re in Iceland during summer, the Aurora Reykjavík is an excellent place to visit for all your Northern Lights related interests.
+They have interactive displays, folktales and legends connected to the Northern Lights.
+As well as information on what causes this beautiful natural phenomenon and tips on how to photograph them.
 Next door is the Saga Museum.
 There you can experience key moments from Icelandic history and the Sagas, all illustrated with remarkably life-like replicas of famous Icelanders.
 If the journey through time has left you hungry the Saga Museum is located in the same building as the popular restaurant Matur & Drykkur that serves traditional Icelandic food in a way you’ve never seen before.

 Local in Focal